JinhaKimGH/Pong/README.md

 Note:

-You don't need setup.py or the Pong.icns file, they're only to make it an actual application instead of just a program.
-You can also use any .icns file as long as its named Pong.icns for the setup.
+The setup.py and the Pong.icns files are utilized to make the program into an application.
+Any .icns file named Pong.icns can be utilized for the setup.
 In order to make it an app, in the terminal, in the correct directory, type python3.7 setup.py py2app -A

+Requirements:
-Make sure to have the py2app and pygame modules.
+py2app & pygame